jclaggett/anascript/README.md

 **Warning**: This is still just a crude experiment at the moment so the language semantics are still in flux.
 That said, it does feel like things are solidifying.

+## Project Status
+This project is an active experimental language and runtime.
+Semantics and syntax details may still evolve while the implementation is being refined.

 ## Syntax Notes
-See the EBNF grammar for specifics on syntax: [src/ebnf.w3c](src/ebnf.w3c).
+See the EBNF grammar for specifics on syntax: [src/grammar.ebnf](src/grammar.ebnf).

 1. Label Infix Operator:
     1. Additional syntax layered on top of Clojure syntax layered on Lisp